Chard, Somerset: History

 Most of the town was destroyed by fire in 1577.
 After this time the town was largely rebuilt including Waterloo House and Manor Court House in Fore Street which were built as a house and courtroom, and have now been converted into shops and offices.
+In 2023, the historic Court House building was acquired by Somerset Council to safeguard its future.
 Further damage to the town took place during the English Civil War with both sides plundering its resources, particularly in 1644 when Charles I spent a week in the town.

 A 1663 will by Richard Harvey of Exeter established Almshouses which became Harvey's Hospital.
 These were rebuilt in 1870 largely of stone from previous building.
 In 1685 during the Monmouth Rebellion, the pretender James Scott, 1st Duke of Monmouth, was proclaimed King in the Town and several locals joined his forces.
 Commander of the pursuing Royalist army, John Churchill, made a severe cautionary speech to the townsfolk in St Mary's.
 After the rebellion collapsed, Chard witnessed the execution and traitor's death of 12 of the Duke of Monmouth's rebels, who were summarily tried and condemned at Taunton Castle by Judge Jeffreys.
 They were hung, drawn and quartered by the 'Handcross tree' whose site was near the present Tesco roundabout.
 The tree was removed by the railway in 1864 amid loud local protests.

 There was a fulling mill in the town by 1394 for the textile industry.
 After 1820 this expanded with the town becoming a centre for lace manufacture led by manufacturers who fled from the Luddite resistance they had faced in the English Midlands.
 Bowden's Old Lace Factory and the Gifford Fox factory are examples of the sites constructed.
 The Guildhall was built as a Corn Exchange and Guildhall in 1834 and is now the Town Hall.